 This document provides basic information about the Commission, accessing Commission case information, the typical steps in a major Commission case, ways the public can participate in Commission cases, and the role of other State agencies in Commission cases.

-This document provides more detailed information about how Vermont and other citizens may participate in Commission cases, including submitting public comments, and “intervening” to become a formal party in a case.
+This document provides more detailed information about how citizens may participate in Commission cases, including submitting public comments and “intervening” to become a formal party in a case.

 This document provides practical information about what happens before, during, and after an evidentiary hearing.